Make more money with these product bundling secrets

-Death wish coffee is known to be the world’s most powerful cup of Joe.
+Death Wish Coffee is known to be the world’s most powerful cup of Joe.
 In fact, the creators of this deadly cup of coffee will gladly give you a refund if this doesn’t wake you up in the morning.

-In the first bundle, you get individual serve coffee cups (with the original Death Wish blend, as well as a Valhalla java coffee blend).
+In the first bundle, you get individual-serve coffee cups (with the original Death Wish blend, as well as a Valhalla java coffee blend).
 The second bundle offers the same two blends, but allows you to choose whether or not you’d like the coffee in bean or ground form.

-Image Via: thepmspackage.com
+Image Via: youniqueproducts.com

-Image via: catladybox.com
+Image via: thecraftybartender.com

 5. The Dollar Shave Club Bundle